 When to Use Pesticides and Fungicides

-Chemicals aren't always necessary.
+Chemicals aren't always needed.
 Learn when and when not to use pesticides and fungicides in your garden.

 Do you reach for the sprays or dusts at the first sign of pests or disease?
 You may not need to, says master gardener Paul James.